Learn more

 Your submission could be an infographic, animation, dashboard, web app, poster, PDF report, drawing—almost anything you can imagine and create.

-Powered by the Pacific Data Hub, the foremost portal for Pacific knowledge, the Pacific Dataviz Challenge gives you the opportunity to compete for both recognition and prizes from a total pool of $15,000 USD.
+Powered by the Pacific Data Hub, the foremost portal for Pacific knowledge, the Pacific Dataviz Challenge gives you the opportunity to compete for both recognition and prizes from a total pool of more than $15,000 USD.

 What is ‘dataviz’ exactly?